igor53627/ubt-rs/formal/docs/AXIOM_REDUCTION_PLAN.md

 # Axiom Reduction Plan

-This document catalogs all 67 axioms in the UBT formal verification codebase, categorizes them by reducibility, and provides a prioritized plan for conversion.
+This document catalogs all axioms in the UBT formal verification codebase, categorizes them by reducibility, and provides a prioritized plan for conversion.

+**Note**: The original codebase had 67 axioms.
+With the addition of new modules (serialization.v, interpreter.v), the total grew to 122 axioms as shown below.

 ## Summary